paristonhi11/telarspace/src/site/notes/Library of ThinkSpace/Storyteller_s Craft/Artistic Advantages of Manga or Comics.md

 ![Pasted image 20230726044438.png](/img/user/Library%20of%20ThinkSpace/Storyteller_s%20Craft/attachments/Pasted%20image%2020230726044438.png)
 ![Pasted image 20230726044506.png](/img/user/Library%20of%20ThinkSpace/Storyteller_s%20Craft/attachments/Pasted%20image%2020230726044506.png)

+Junji Ito is a master of utilizing the aspect of page turning a storytelling tool entirely unique to manga to create an intense and chilling horror experience in his manga.
+He employs various storytelling techniques, pacing, and visual artistry to build suspense, escalate tension, and evoke a sense of dread with each turn of the page.

+>Manga and comics captivate with visual storytelling wonders and diverse artistic styles, offering endless imagination and wonder.
+Embrace the magic of these extraordinary artistic wonders and embark on a journey through creativity and storytelling excellence.

-The existence of fantasy shows like One Piece, Naruto, and Marvel owes its profound gratitude to the unparalleled medium of manga/comics.
+>The existence of fantasy shows like One Piece, Naruto, and Marvel owes its profound gratitude to the unparalleled medium of manga/comics.
 Without manga and comics, the captivating worlds, extraordinary characters, and enthralling narratives that have captured the hearts of millions would never have come to life.

 [^1]:Witness the incredible spectrum of emotions brilliantly depicted within a single frame: ![Pasted image 20230726035914.png](/img/user/Library%20of%20ThinkSpace/Storyteller_s%20Craft/attachments/Pasted%20image%2020230726035914.png)